Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 - Automatic check to keep you in the 255 OpenGOAL limit.
 - Unique instancing.
 Re-generate an old monster and it will automatically update the old one, or create a new one, your indexing won't conflict.
 - Place everything accurately by placing it in 3D space.
-- One-click code handling means it's both A) Instantaneous and single-click, and B) Generates all possible required code, so only a CTRL-V is needed.
+- One-click code handling means it's both A) Instantaneous and single-click, and B) Generates all required code, so only a CTRL-V is needed.

 Instructions:
 1. Install the Blender add-on.